 Day 6: Day 3 of Marrakesh to Merzouga Saharan Desert Safari

-This was our last day in Morocco and we were a bit sad to see it end.
+This was my last day in Morocco and I was a bit sad to see it end.
 The drive was long this way because there weren’t a lot of stops to break up the monotony other than a few bathroom stops and a lunch stop.
-We got back to Marrakesh around 8 pm where we did some last minute souvenir shopping and had our final sips of Riad Sabah’s Mint tea.
-Fatima knew we liked the tea so much, she even offered to pick up some of it in the marketplace for us to take home and showed Sam how to make it.
+I got back to Marrakesh around 8 pm where I did some last minute souvenir shopping and had my final sips of Riad Sabah’s Mint tea.
+Fatima knew I liked the tea so much, she even offered to pick up some of it in the marketplace for me to take home and showed me how to make it.

-Thanks for reading our Morocco blog.
-We only had a week in Morocco so we could only pick one city and the Sahara tour.
-We would love to come back and see more of what this amazing country has to offer.
+Thanks for reading my Morocco blog.
+I only had a week in Morocco so I could only pick one city and the Sahara tour.
+I would love to come back and see more of what this amazing country has to offer.

 Have you been to Morocco?
-If so, we would love to learn about what you recommend for us to see and do.
+If so, I would love to learn about what you recommend for me to see and do next time.

 Until then, Saif Travels!